Dan and Helen S

-Egg sent me a mail yesterday stating that from next month my interest rate is increasing from 19.9% to a SCANDOLOUS 26.9%.
+Egg sent me a mail yesterday stating that from next month my interest rate is increasing from 19.9% to a SCANDALOUS 26.9%.

 I have quite a high balance (long story, don't criticise!) so this just seems to me to be them being very greedy and grabbing money from high balance customers who are perhaps not in a position to do very much about it.
 Moneysaver Sonalita

 Before we begin, the most important thing to say is that...

-You CAN beat rate-jacking.
+You CAN beat rate-jacking

 First call up and politely request it doesn't increase your rate.
 It can work, though it's rare.
 If you have any savings, simply repaying the debt is usually the best plan (see the Repay Debt with Savings? guide).
 If not, follow the steps below.

-Ditch and switch
+Step 1: Ditch and switch

 If possible, simply shift your existing debt to a new card at the super-cheap Balance Transfer rate – which is both low cost and gives rate certainty.

-Lost your 0% deal through late payment?
+Step 2: Lost your 0% deal through late payment?

-If you've a 0% promotional deal and make a late payment, most credit card companies instantly ditch the cheap deal, fine you £12, and jack you to the standard APR rate of 15% or more.
+If you've a 0% promotional deal and make a late payment, most credit card companies instantly ditch the cheap deal, fine you £12, and jack you to the standard APR rate of 19% or more.
 Sometimes they will shift you to the standard rate AND jack it too.

-Force it to halt the increase
+Step 3: Force it to halt the increase

 Since 2009 there's been an option to force it to halt the increase, but first you need to know the background.